DipanshuK04/Flappy_bird_RL/README.md

 - pip install matplotlib
 - pip install gymnasium

-## Description
-**Description**: To train agent to reach terminal state by using different algorithms in 6x6 and 8x8 minigrid empty room environment.

 This environment is an empty room, and the goal of the agent is to reach the green goal square, which provides a sparse reward.